-There are essentially two types of organised safaris – those were you camp at night and those where you stay in game lodges or luxury tented camps at night.
-Whichever you choose, safaris typically start and end in either Arusha or Dar es Salaam, though there are a number of exceptions to this.
+There are essentially two types of organised safaris – those where you camp at night (Tanzania camping safaris) and those where you stay in game lodges or luxury tented camps at night (Tanzania Lodge Safaris).
+Whichever you choose, safaris typically start and end in either Arusha though there are a number of exceptions to this.

 As a general rule, you’ll be left to your own devices between late morning and around 3 pm (except for lunch) though, if you’re on a camping safari, you may well be taken care with a driver and safari cook who will prepare all the meals for you 3 times per day throughout your safari trip.

 Tanzania Camping Safaris

 Tanzania Camping safaris cater for budget travellers, for the young (or young at heart) and for those who are prepared to put up with discomfort.
 They are no-frills safaris, with none of life’s little luxuries such as flush toilets, running water or iced drinks.
 Such safaris can be quite demanding depending on where you go, and you’ll be expected to lend a hand.